pranay-56/E-book-store/README.md

 ﻿# MERN E-Commerce website

+ e-commerce
- e-Book Store Fullstack Project
+ Store Fullstack Project

 #Overview

-This is a fullstack project for an EBook store, built with , MongoDB, React, Expressjs, Node.JS, .
-The project allows users to browse, purchase, and download eBooks.
+This is a fullstack project for an E-commerce store, built with , MongoDB, React, Expressjs, Node.JS, .
+The project allows users to browse, purchase, things.

 #Features

 •User authentication and authorization

-•eBook catalog with search and filtering
+•e-commerce catalog with search and filtering

 •Add and checkout functionality

 •Admin functionality

-•eBook management
+•ecommerce management

 •Getting Started